 Early Origins of the Brimlay family

 The surname Brimlay was first found in Lancashire at Brindle, a small village and civil parish of the borough of Chorley that dates back to at least 1206 when it was first listed as Burnhill.
 The place name probably means "hill by a stream," from the Old English words "burna" + "hyll."
 "This place appears to have been granted, by the superior tenant of the crown, soon after the Conquest, to a family who were designated from their possessions.
 The manor passed by the marriage of the heiress of 'Sir Peter de Bryn, of Brynhill,' to the Gerards, with whom it continued till the reign of Henry VIII."

 Early History of the Brimlay family

-Another 99 words (7 lines of text) are included under the topic Early Brimlay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Brimlay research.
+Another 50 words (4 lines of text) are included under the topic Early Brimlay History in all our PDF Extended History products and printed products wherever possible.

 Brimlay Spelling Variations